 Make Sure Your Freezer Can Handle Extreme Temperatures

-As we discussed earlier, the temperature where you live has a huge impact on how much electricity your freezer uses.
+As we discussed earlier, the temperature where you live significantly impacts how much electricity your freezer uses.

 Most freezers will work in temperatures up to about 110°F (40°C).
-However, your manufacturer may have a different limit, so be sure to check your manual.
+However, your manufacturer may have a different limit, so check your manual.
 Then, find the average summer temperature in your area.

 Don’t Leave It Empty